2019 Sovereign Information and Buying Advice

 2005 and 2012 Gold Sovereign Designs

 Here are 2 recent years where the designs have swayed from Pistrucci's classic.
-In 2005 Timothy Noad made an attempt to modernise and re-work the St. George and the Dragon design and in 2012 the sovereign boasted a once again upgraded St. george by Paul Day.
+Just as the patron saint has appeared on many peices of coinage, in 2005 Timothy Noad made an attempt to modernise and re-work the St. George and the Dragon design and in 2012 the sovereign boasted a once again upgraded St. george by Paul Day.

 According to Wikipedia this is the definition:

 "Affiliate marketing is a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate's own marketing effort"

 What this means in layman terms is that affiliates are paid (in real money) to direct customers to the company’s site or produce content that would favour or boost the paying company's reputation.
 Immediately you need to question the validity and the integrity of what you are reading.
 We mention this as popular products, like a sovereign, can attract this type of marketing behaviour and you need to watch out for it and be aware.
 There is no such thing as a free lunch, please remember this!
 Companies that engage in affiliate marketing must pay and as a result the customer must also pay.
 Customers end up levied with the increased costs in the form of increased prices or masked in other deals, such as "free" postage.
 You can read our blog on why free postage might cheat you out of the best deal.
 It is sometimes hard to know whether the content you are reading is legitimate and honest and sometimes we will never know.
 At least you can keep this information in the back of your mind when being marketed to and wonder if an incentive is behind the hype and sometimes mis-information you are presented with.
 For the record, Chards do not and will not engage in affiliate marketing practices as we believe our website pages and prices carry sufficient merit without the need for it, as a result the price you pay is not subsidising this activity.